SixLabors/ImageSharp.Drawing/samples/WebGPUExternalSurfaceDemo/README.md

 - a WebGPU-capable desktop backend such as D3D12 or Vulkan
 - adapter support for the storage-capable BGRA format selected by the sample

-When the sample starts you should see a WinForms window with five tabs:
+When the sample starts you should see a WinForms window with six tabs:

 - `Clock`: a continuously-rendered animated clock scene
+- `Custom WGSL · Living Nebula`: an animated procedural galaxy with domain-warped clouds, fire-bright cores, two twinkling star fields, pointer swirl, click shockwaves, wheel zoom, and an equivalent CPU fallback
 - `Tiger`: an interactive SVG tiger viewer with pan and zoom
 - `Apply`: a reactive external-surface readback scene using `DrawingCanvas.Apply(...)`; move the mouse to move the edge-detect and blur regions, and use the mouse wheel to resize them
 - `Manual Text Flow`: prepared text is laid out one line at a time around a selectable path obstacle that follows mouse movement